 Set Up a Cash Flow Account

-On the FHA Connection, a Title II cash flow account for Single Family Premium - Periodic must be set up for use by the U.S. Department of the Treasury's automated collection service from which funds are withdrawn for premium payments.
-This cash flow account setup differs from the one established for the Lender Recertification fees.
+A Title II cash flow account for Single Family Premium Periodic (Monthly) Premiums must be set up for use by the U.S. Department of the Treasury's automated collection service from which funds are withdrawn for monthly (periodic) mortgage insurance premium payments.
+This is done through HUD's Lender Electronic Assessment Portal (LEAP), which is accessible from the FHA Connection (Lender Functions menu).
+Please note that this cash flow account setup differs from the one established for the Lender Recertification fees.

-For the payment of monthly (periodic) premiums, only ONE cash flow account is set up per lender (i.e., per the first 5 digits of the lender's FHA ID).
-The lender's 10-digit FHA ID for the home office is used for setting up the cash flow account.
-All branch offices with the same first 5-digit FHA ID use the cash flow account under the lender's 10-digit ID for the home office.
+For the payment of monthly (periodic) premiums, only ONE cash flow account is set up per lender (i.e., per the 5-digit Institution ID in LEAP).
+In LEAP, the 10-digit Branch ID for the main office is used for setting up the cash flow account.
+All branch offices sharing the same 5-digit Institution ID use the cash flow account under the 10-digit Branch ID for the main office.

-- The lender's FHA Connection Application Coordinator grants Cash Flow Account Setup authorization to an employee with an FHA Connection user ID.
-This authorization is located in the Lender Approval section of the FHA Connection ID Administration page used by the Application Coordinator.
+The lender's FHA Connection Application Coordinator grants LEAP Cash Flow Account Setup authorization to an employee with an FHA Connection user ID.
+This authorization is located in the Authorization for Lender Electronic Assessment Portal Applications section of the FHA Connection ID Administration page used by the Application Coordinator.

 Note: If an employee does not have an FHA Connection user ID, a registration form is completed to obtain one.
 Use the Registering a New User link on the FHA Connection's home page.

-- The employee with Cash Flow Account Setup authorization accesses Cash Flow Account Setup on the Lender Functions menu and enters the required information.
+The employee with Cash Flow Account Setup authorization accesses the LEAP Cash Flow Account Setup and enters the required information.

-- A prenotification (prenote) test is conducted to verify the validity of the account information provided and the ability to perform an electronic ACH withdrawal from the account.
+A prenotification (prenote) test is conducted to verify the validity of the account information provided and the ability to perform an electronic ACH withdrawal from the account.
 The test uses a zero-dollar amount transaction.
-The first electronic funds transfer (EFT) payment can be made eight business days after the automated collection service acknowledges receipt of the prenote transaction, if no errors are reported.
-The eight-day prenote test period begins the next business day after the cash flow account is set up.
-For example, if a cash flow account is set up on Friday, the eight-day prenote test period begins on Monday.
-The Lender uses Cash Flow Account Setup on HUD's FHA Connection website to determine the status of the prenote test and the date the account becomes active if no errors are reported.
+The first ACH payment can be made eight calendar days after the automated collection service acknowledges receipt of the prenote transaction, if no errors are reported.
+The eight-day prenote test period begins the next calendar day after the cash flow account is set up.
+For example, if a cash flow account is set up on Friday, the eight-day prenote test period begins on Saturday.
+The lender uses Cash Flow Account Setup in LEAP to determine the status of the prenote test and the date the account becomes active if no errors are reported.
 If there is an error, Cash Flow Account Setup provides the details.
-The Lender must address any checking account issues with its bank.
+The lender must address any checking account issues with its bank.

 Prepare to Submit Payments